LT-Intro-To-AI-SY2425/a2-movie-chatbot-mimiflores/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+The most difficult part for me while completing the match function was understanding what the test cases were looking for for #2.
+When I was trying to complete #2 on my own, I was having trouble identifying what was changing between the test cases and what the patterns were for getting it right.
+Trying to do things the pythonic way instead of the java way was also difficult.

 2. Explain how you could use the match function for extracting information from a movie database.
+The match funciton could be used for extracting information from a movie database